September 29, 2014

 Maps showing approximate non-commercial and limited-commercial zone boundaries and descriptions of these areas are enclosed for your convenience.
 Note that the state commercial fishery is closed in areas designated on the maps as “Special Management Areas”.

-Fishers were notified by WDFW Licensing that buoy tags are now being issued as a one year tag.
-The strategy of using buoy tags which are valid for two years has been dropped.
+Similar to last year buoy tags are being issued as a one year tag.
 The permanent regulations addressing the use of buoy tags are included with this letter (WAC 220-52-040, WAC 220-52-043) and the following process will again be used for obtaining replacement tags: